Gendalf1488/AimBot-For-Valorant-/README.md

 2.3.
 Then open the "Arduino Sketch" file and upload it to the board.
 Make sure that there are no fatal errors and that the preparation of the board is completed.

-3. Then the most important thing is to download the installer and install it on your PC.
+3. Then the most important thing is to download the installer in "Releases" and install it on your PC.

 3.1.
 Follow the instructions of the installer and complete the installation.